kanaka/raft.js/research_class/paper.md

 *TODO*

-WebRTC defines protocols for the peer-to-peer communication in WebRTC, however, the signaling methods are not defined by WebRTC.
-This is often up to the application designer.
+WebRTC defines protocols for the peer-to-peer communication in WebRTC, however, the signaling transport is not defined as part of WebRTC.
+This is up to the application designer.

 The signaling server is able to determine the public Internet address and port of each browser user agent.
 Actual signaling protocol often